PDOK/uptime-operator/README.md

 # uptime-operator

-Kubernetes Operator to watch Traefik IngressRoute(s) and register these with a (SaaS) uptime monitoring provider to watch availability.
+Kubernetes Operator to watch Traefik IngressRoute(s) and register these with a (SaaS) uptime monitoring provider.

 ## Annotations